Carnagh West Ringfort

 Carnagh West Ringfort is a ringfort and National Monument located in County Roscommon, Ireland.

 Location

 Carnagh West Ringfort is located halfway between Lough Funshinagh and Lough Ree.

 History and description

-Carnagh West Ringfort is a rath or ringfort with foundations of rectangular huts.
+Carnagh West Ringfort is a rath, or ringfort, featuring foundations of rectangular huts.
 The double-walling suggests a Stone Age date.
 The townland name is from the Irish carnach, "abounding in heaps/cairns", due to the large number of raths in the area.